grscheller/neovim-notes/basicTextEditing.md

 This is frequently used with the `n` or `;` *Normal Mode* commands.
-For example, `n.n.nn.n` keeps moving to the beginning of the next match for the last search pattern and you can either decide to repeat, or not, the change at each location.
+For example, `n.n.nn.n` keeps moving to the beginning of the next match for the last search pattern where you can either decide to repeat, or not, the change at each location.

 ---

 ## Insert Mode

-The whole vi paradigm is that you do all your navigating in normal mode and type text in *instert mode*.
+The whole vi paradigm is that you do all navigation in *normal mode* and type text in *insert mode*.
 You return to *normal mode* by pressing the `<esc>` key.

-### Navigating in *Insert Mode*
+### Navigating in Insert Mode

 Sometimes it is convenient to be able to navigate while in *insert mode*.
 I tend to do this only to navigate near where the cursor is.

-Most "out of the box" vim configurations allow you to navigated with the arrow keys while in *Insert Mode*.
+Most "out of the box" vim configurations allow you to navigate with the arrow keys while in *Insert Mode*.
 Usually text can also be deleted with the backspace key.
 In *Normal Mode*, the backspace and space keys are just extra navigation keys.

-It is also possible to perform any one *normal mode* action within *insert mode* by using`<ctrl-o>` key sequences.
+It is also possible to perform a single *normal mode* action within *insert mode* by using`<ctrl-o>` key sequences.

 | Command      | Description                              |